dancwilliams/networkhobo/content/post/hugo-staticman-nested-replies-and-email-notifications.md

 categories: [ "hugo", "staticman" ]
 ---

+** Update 20190819: The public instance of the Staticman API is broken with no clear line-of-sight on when or if it will be repaired.
+Reference issue [#307](https://github.com/eduardoboucas/staticman/issues/307).
+I am now running my own Staticman instance in Heroku using the suggestiong from [VincentTam](https://github.com/VincentTam).
+I am using the [master branch](https://github.com/eduardoboucas/staticman) and integrating [PR #285](https://github.com/eduardoboucas/staticman/pull/285).
+VincentTam did a good write up on all of these things in a few places: [Issue #296](https://github.com/eduardoboucas/staticman/issues/296) & [VincentTam's blog on hosting your own instance of Staticman.](https://vincenttam.gitlab.io/post/2018-09-16-staticman-powered-gitlab-pages/2/).
+This all takes some piecing together, so I may write an update post on how I am hosting my instance and link it here.
+If there are any questions feel free to hit me in the comments.  **

 In this post I want to cover the steps I went through to get Staticman nested comments and e-mail notifications working in Hugo.

 **Disclaimer: I am new to Hugo, Go Templating, JavaScript, and all the bits and pieces used in this write-up.
 I am sure there are more efficient methods to achieve these results.
 Please provide any feedback in the comments or feel free to issue a pull request.
 Thanks!**